woobrandon/DSA3101-Potato-Wedges/LLM/README.md

 1. Content creation and optimisation

-   - Analyse current trends and keywords by using tools like google analytics
+   - Analyse current trends and keywords by using tools like Google Analytics
-   - Generate content using LLM by providing these analysis as context for improved visibility to products
+   - Generate content using LLM by providing analysis as context for improved visibility to products

 2. Competitor Analysis